wkantaros/triswap/README.md

 ## About

-Over the last year, we have seen an emerging class of "fungible" nfts: 1 of many editions, in-game items, token gated DAOs + events, floors of popular collections, and 1155s, to name a few.
+Over the last year, we have seen an emerging class of "fungible" nfts: one-of-many editions, in-game items, token gated DAOs + events, floors of popular collections, and 1155s, to name a few.
 While order books allow for exchanges to happen, liquidity is sparce and equilibrium prices are difficult to find.
 For the NFT space to continue to